mma127/omg_rails/DESIGN.md

 ## Offmaps
 Follow the Unit model, where

-* `offmap` describes the base offmap entity with no cost
+* `offmap` describes the base offmap entity with no cost.
+Associated with `Ruleset` to allow tracking changes across rulesets
 * `restriction_offmap` describes how a base `offmap` is made available to different restrictions.
 Costs included
 * `available_offmap` describes what `offmaps` are available to a company, established from `restriction_offmap`